WaleedH87/powch-web-app/README.md

 If you see the need for additional documentation or have any suggestions for improving the current documentation, please feel free to make the changes and submit a pull request.

->Thank you for your interest in contributing to MetaCore! :pray:
+>Thank you for your interest in contributing to Powch! :pray:

 ## Licensing  :scroll: